 - conducting annual reviews, updates and communication of our Equal Opportunities Policy, Safeguarding Policy, Whistle Blowing Policy, Bullying & Harassment Policy and Equality and Diversity Statement of Commitment;

-- committing to ongoing training promoting the eradication of discrimination within the Group and also within the region by using our elevated profile and status within the local community via initiatives such as the MFC Foundation Club Together Programme for refugees and asylum seekers;
+- committing to ongoing training promoting the eradication of discrimination within the Foundation and also within the region by using our elevated profile and status within the local community via Foundation initiatives supported and promoted by the Middlesbrough Football Club;

 - proactively promoting equal opportunities by treating people fairly and with respect; by recognising inequalities exist; by taking steps to address them; and by providing access and opportunities for all;

 - continuing to consult and engage with key staff, best placed to advise on our supply chains, to conduct risk assessments to identify areas within our businesses most at risk, and to develop policies and procedures that are practical and effective in eliminating identified risks.